sarah-carretero/Pokemon/README.md

 ## Score System

-The game allows players to save their results using text files.

-A player's file stores their games played and games won.
+A player's score is stored in a `.txt` file using their name.

+The file keeps track of:
+- Games played
+- Games won

-This allows the game to keep track of the player's total games and wins between sessions.
+This allows the game to preserve the player's statistics between sessions.

 ## Learning Objectives